hfloresr/Sandhog/docs/status.md

 $$Q(s, a; \theta) \approx Q^{*}(s, a)$$

-In this project we used a convolution neural network as a nonlinear function approximator to estimate the action-value $$Q$$ function.
+In this project we used a convolution neural network as a nonlinear function approximator to estimate the action-value $$Q$$ function, where $$\theta$$ is our neural network weights.
 The architecture for our neural network is as follows:

 <br>
 <p align="center">